-To the wireless clients in the network, each SSID appears to be a different access point.
-As in any wireless network, clients can associate only with the SSIDs for which they have the correct security settings.
+To the WiFi clients in the network, each SSID appears to be a different access point.
+As in any WiFi network, clients can associate only with the SSIDs for which they have the correct security settings.

-For example, you might want to set up a wireless network in your office where Internet telephony (VoIP) users have priority.
-You also want a regular wireless network for standard users, as well as a 'guest' wireless network for visitors.
-In the following figure, VoIP\SSID users have QoS priority, SSID01 is the wireless network for standard users, and Guest\SSID is the wireless network for guest users.
-In this example, the guest user is forbidden access to the wired Land Area Network (LAN) behind the AP and can access only the Internet.
+For example, you might want to set up a WiFi network in your office where Internet telephony (VoIP) users have priority.
+You also want a regular WiFi network for standard users, as well as a 'guest' WiFi network for visitors.
+In the following figure, VoIP\SSID users have QoS priority, SSID01 is the WiFi network for standard users, and Guest\SSID is the WiFi network for guest users.
+In this example, the guest user is forbidden access to the wired Local Area Network (LAN) behind the AP and can access only the Internet.

-Figure 3 Multiple BSSs
+Figure 5 Multiple BSSs

-1.3.2 Dual-Radio
+1.4.2 Dual-Radio

-Some of the Zyxel Device models are equipped with dual wireless radios.
-This means you can configure two different wireless networks to operate simultaneously.
+Some of the Zyxel Device models are equipped with dual WiFi radios.
+This means you can configure two different WiFi networks to operate simultaneously.